This story is part of Crosscut’s 2021 Fall Arts Preview.

 Expect Café Racer’s typical blend of no-nonsense comfort food, experimental jazz, open mic nights and other opportunities for up-and-coming musicians.
 Plus: The OBAMA Room (the Official Bad Art Museum of Art) mezzanine makes a comeback, too.

 You win some, you lose some.
 That turns out to be the case for Capitol Hill, which (while it is getting Café Racer) lost beloved record store Everyday Music earlier this year, after pandemic struggles dealt a final blow to the small, Portland-based chain.
 But two former employees, KEXP DJ Hans Fluegel and Tyler Mitchell, are planning to keep the music going in an old/new venture (tentatively) named Almost Everyday Music.
+Update: on September 29, the owners announced that the new name will be Royal Records.

 The smaller-scale spin-off shop, which plans to host in-store events and will carry records, compact discs, cassettes, DVDs and VHS tapes, will open this month in a charming old storefront on W. Roy Street in Lower Queen A-, er, “Uptown.”